 Werner came to The WB with an extensive and diverse background in the entertainment industry.
 He previously served as Senior Vice President, Strategic Planning and Business Development at CBS, Inc. Prior to CBS, Werner spent eight years with The Walt Disney Company, where he served as Senior Vice President of Walt Disney Television.
 At Disney, Werner was responsible for a broad range of television, ancillary market and companywide initiatives, including responsibility for all business planning and business and legal affairs for Buena Vista Television.
 Between 1983 and 1988, Werner held senior business affairs positions at both Columbia Pictures Television and Viacom Enterprises.

 After graduating from Georgetown University with a Bachelor of Arts degree in Government and earning his Juris Doctor from New York Law School, Werner began his career on the business side of entertainment as an attorney and Assistant Executive Director of the Dramatists Guild of America, Inc., the professional association of persons writing for the theatre.
 He has spoken extensively at leading business schools, law schools, symposia and advertising forums throughout the country.
-He currently serves on the board of TVB, is a former board member of NATPE and was a former founding Board and Loan Committee member of L.A.
+He currently serves on the boards of TVB and the Cecil Murray Center for Community Engagement at USC.
+He is a former board member of NATPE and a former founding Board and Loan Committee member of L.A.
 FAME (First African Methodist Episcopal Church) Renaissance, a not-for-profit corporation dedicated to the economic empowerment of underserved communities.

 Werner is married to Noreen Bagley.
-They have two children, Katie and Annie, and reside in Encino, California.
+They have two daughters, Katie and Annie, and reside in Encino, California.